Your rental checklist: 20 things to look for when signing a lease in NYC

 Make sure the rent you agreed to is actually stipulated in the lease, with the start and end date correctly stated.
 If your rental has come with a concession—like a month of free rent—make sure you understand how that affects what you will be paying each month.
 It might mean you don't pay the rent for the last month of the lease, or it is factored into a discount off your monthly payments.

 Many landlords still largely rely on standard lease forms, which are often designed to protect the landlord more than the tenant.
+So don’t rush through the lease-signing process.
+You’ll want to make sure the details are accurate.

 2. Make sure the security deposit is correctly calculated

 Make sure the security deposit amount is stated correctly on the lease.
 Thanks to landmark rent reforms in 2019, the security deposit is capped at one month’s rent so you cannot be asked to pay additional rent in advance.
-"Make sure the lease complies with current requirements," says attorney Michael Landsman, co-managing partner at Holm & O’Hara.
+"Make sure the lease complies with current requirements," said attorney Michael Landsman, co-managing partner at Holm & O’Hara.

 When you move out, you can also request a walkthrough and the landlord needs to give you an itemized statement of any charges within 14 days, or he or she could be liable for damages up to twice the amount of the deposit.
 Normal wear and tear is expected and refers to the kind of deterioration due to normal use that isn’t negligent or careless.